 "Nemeth" refers to the use of the Nemeth Code for mathematics and science notation, used in the United States, India, and a few other countries.
 The template without "Nemeth" makes use of the UEB (Unified English Braille) code for mathematics and science notation.

 For documents without mathematics, it does not matter which one you choose.
 For documents using math and technical notation, DBT offers several different methods of entering mathematical material.

 For the details about the DBT translator used by Sindhi: click here.

 Sindhi is written in a script other than the Roman alphabet.
-This may result in problems when importing files into DBT.
-Your best bet is to import files from Microsoft Word or Open Office that are written in a Unicode font.
-You can contact support at Duxbury Systems if you have a file which does not import properly into DBT.
-Please send the file which does not import (the original inkprint file), not a screen shot of DBT.
+This can occasionally cause problems when importing files to DBT.
+The best result is usually achieved by importing files from Microsoft Word or Open Office that are written in Unicode fonts.
+You can contact Duxbury Systems if you have file that does not import properly into DBT.
+Please send the original inkprint file with your request, not a screen shot of the DBT screen.